- In service: 3629

 - Frankfurt, Germany

-The Star Alliance was established in 1997 as the first global airline alliance to "better meet the needs of the frequent international traveller”.
-The Star Alliance is the world's largest global alliance.
+Star Alliance was established in 1997 as the first global airline alliance to "better meet the needs of the frequent international traveller" and is now the world's largest global alliance.

 See CAPA's consolidated page on Global Alliances, complete with consolidated data and a Capacity Predictor tool, that shows the likely impact on capacity at airports, countries and regions if an airline enters or leaves an alliance.